 mangleoption when setting up this task.

-assets/folder, and re-runs the appropriate tasks (e.g. less and jst compilation).
+assets/folder, and re-runs the appropriate tasks (e.g. LESS compilation).
 This allows you to see changes to your assets reflected in your app without having to restart the Sails server.